Sean-w94/atmos/article.md

 ```

-Standardizing a paradigm accross environments by using the same module
+Standardizing a paradigm across environments by using the same module
-system for server and client implementions yields similar cognitive
+system for server and client implementations yields similar cognitive
 benefits to writing everything in the same language.

 ## Setting up